sroecker/Pleias-RAG-Library/README.md

 # Pleias-RAG-Library

-A library for API interaction with custom Pleias RAG models that generate high-quality, factual responses with clear source citations.
+A library for API interaction with custom Pleias RAG models that generate high-quality, factual responses backed up by literal quotations.

 Pleias-RAG-Library was developed by Mattia Nee.